argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 ```

 * `configMapRef.name`: A `ConfigMap` name containing the plugin configuration to use for RPC call.
-* `inputParameters`: InputParameters included in the RPC call to the plugin.
+* `input.parameters`: Input parameters included in the RPC call to the plugin.
 (Optional)

 !!! note
     The concept of the plugin should not undermine the spirit of GitOps by externalizing data outside of Git.
 The goal is to be complementary in specific contexts.